HaleighElkins/Challenge-1/README.md

 ## Description

-A starter-code website that I have gone in and made sure that the code had all that was needed for accessiblites.
-I have cleaned up the code for easier reading, including condensing and removing code that was needed in both HTML and CSS.
+A starter-code website that I made sure that followed accessibility standards.
+    Also a website that is optimized for search engines for consumers to find easily.